IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

   annotations:
     eventstreams.ibm.com/use-connector-resources: "true"
 spec:
+  replicas: 1

   # Use the latest version of kafka
   version: 2.8.0
-  replicas: 1

   # The `es-demo` Event Streams runtime is setup with no external access.
 This is the
   # service name of the demo bootstrap server and can only be used within the cluster.
   bootstrapServers: es-demo-kafka-bootstrap:9092

-  # TODO Is the following needed?
+  # Set the following to the newly built custom image once it has been built and pushed to the cluster
-  # image: my-connect-cluster-image:latest
+  # image: image-registry.openshift-image-registry.svc:5000/<namespace>/eei-connect-cluster-image:latest

   template:
     pod:
       imagePullSecrets: []